 We really preferred the old format where you gave the local long range weather forcast.
 We used to tune in daily to check - and we could, every 10 minutes.
 Now, it just doesn't work for us anymore.

-Later in the 90's the station moved from Montreal to Mississauga, Ontario.
-They later moved to Oakville.more weather information now.
+Later in the 90s, the station moved to Mississauga.
+Then they moved to Oakville.more weather information now.

 I'll try and make it a bit more interesting... 🌞🌧️🌪️